 Answer:

-In preparation for a Working Group or a Meeting of the Parties, the EU and its Member States regularly invite environmental NGOs to discuss the various agenda items.
+In preparation for a Working Group or a Meeting of the Parties (MOP), the EU and its Member States regularly invite environmental NGOs to discuss the various agenda items.
 This practice has a positive bearing on the relationship with environmental NGOs and follows the spirit of the Aarhus Convention to include civil society in environmental decision-making.

 VI.
 Website addresses relevant to the implementation of

 Article 3